 What else should I know about the vaginal ring?

-- The ring does not protect you from sexually transmissible infections (STIs).
+- The vaginal ring does not protect you from sexually transmissible infections (STIs).

-- It is safe to use condoms with the ring.
+- It is safe to use condoms with the vaginal ring.

-- There is no need to take the ring out for sex.
+- You do not have to take the vaginal ring out for sex.

-- It is good to write down the date or enter a reminder into your phone for when your next ring is due to be removed or inserted.
+- It is good to record the date or enter a reminder into your phone for when your vaginal ring is due to be removed and a new one inserted.

 - The vaginal ring is one of many types of contraception.
-See other options.
+See other contraceptive options

 You might be interested in watching: